Providing quality training and assessment services to students with disabilities

 - The Australian Human Rights Commission provides information about disability rights, the DDA, developing disability action plans, accessible web development and more.

-- More information about the Disability Standards for education is available from the Australian Government Department of Education and Training.
+- More information about the Disability Standards for education is available from the Australian Government Department of Education.

 - The NDCO Programme’s Your Right to an Education booklet (PDF, audio and Auslan formats) provides a plain English guide for educators and people with disability about the Disability Standards for Education.

 This fact sheet has been developed in conjunction with the National Disability Coordination Officer Programme at Western Sydney University.